TEXT-S&P summary: PT Medco Energi Internasional Tbk.

 Outlook

-The stable outlook reflects our expectation that Medco’s production and development projects will continue to progress as planned, and that oil and gas prices will remain above US$90 a barrel and about US$4.0 per million British thermal unit, respectively, over the next 12 months.
-Under this scenario, we expect the company’s debt-to-EBITDA ratio to stay about 4.0x in 2013.
+The stable outlook reflects our expectation that Medco’s production and development projects will continue to progress as planned, and that oil prices will remain above US$90 a barrel and gas prices at about US$4.0 per million British thermal unit.
+Under this scenario, we expect the company’s debt-to-EBITDA ratio to remain about 4.0x in 2012.

 We may lower the rating if Medco’s liquidity or financial risk profile weakens due to: (1) delays at the company’s major projects that result in higher-than-expected capital expenditure or a delay in cash flow contributions; (2) lower-than-expected production in existing fields; or (3) a substantial fall in oil prices.
 A debt-to-EBITDA ratio rising to more than 4.5x on a sustained basis would indicate such a weakening.